Alexyo21/Polari3DS/README.md

 - added logo.bin abilities to replace default 3ds app launch logo try it if you want.

-- added debug capabilities like Seledreams fork, thanks to you. next build probably will better fix volume software control and also led capabilities in standby.
+- added debug capabilities like Seledreams fork, thanks to you.

 - Also added streaming in it juts cause why not, thanks to Byebyesky.